on Life Issues - February 2020

 similarly consulted its 53,000 members with a 13 December 2019

 deadline.
 The results are awaited.
-And later this
+And on 6 February

-year the British Medical Association (BMA) will survey its
+2020, the British Medical Association (BMA) started to survey

-160,000 members on whether its official position should change
+its 160,000 members on whether its official position should

 Let’s get some perspective.
 Apart from those jurisdictions